OVERDOSE PREVENTION

-The harm reduction team offers evidence-based strategies that reduce the risk of loss of life from an increasingly toxic illicit drug supply.
-We aim to support people who use drugs, and the people who love people who use drugs, with information to mitigate the risk of toxic drug poisoning and to reduce accidental deaths.
+HaRT offers evidence-based strategies that reduce your risk of harm from the toxic drug supply.
+We support people who use drugs, and the people who love people who use drugs, with information and resources.

-We want to provide all the resources we can to support our community members in their pursuit of harm reduction.
-Our team is usually working on several campaigns at once, collaborating with partners’ campaigns, and cheering on fellow harm reduction organizations.
-As part of this work, we are constantly adding to our supplies by creating innovative and informative educational resources.
-The team can provide naloxone training and distribution, take-home fentanyl test strips, referrals to support services, sterile supplies, substance use education, and more.
-We strive to always have available supplies during our drug-checking hours.
+We work hard to support our community through numerous harm reduction resources.
+Our team is usually working on several campaigns at once, collaborating with partners, and cheering on fellow harm reduction organizations.
+As a result, we are constantly adding to and adapting our resources.
+We provide naloxone training and distribution, sterile supplies, take-home fentanyl test strips, support service referrals, education, and more!

 1. Use the BUDDY System